tdhopper/blog/content/pelican-on-github.md

     # optionally export the environment vars used in the shell script
     . /usr/local/bin/virtualenvwrapper.sh

-(Aside: As a result of this project, I'm starting to finally **get** `virtualenv`, and I suspect that `pip` (via e.g. `easy_install`), `virtualenv`, and `virtualenvwrapper` are among a small number of python packages that should ever be `sudo` installed.)
+(Aside: through the process of setting up this project, I'm starting to finally **get** `virtualenv`, and I suspect that `pip` (via e.g. `easy_install`), `virtualenv`, and `virtualenvwrapper` are among a small number of python packages that should ever be `sudo` installed.)

 Create a new virtualenv (named 'blogging', for example) with a path to your interpreter (e.g. the result of `which python` or whichever installation you'd like to use), and `pip install` the relevant packages into that virtualenv (feel free to steal my [requirements.txt](https://github.com/jrmontag/jrmontag-blog/blob/master/requirements.txt) or fork the [whole repo](https://github.com/jrmontag/jrmontag-blog)).
 These packages will also install a bunch of others as dependencies.

     :::bash
     mkvirtualenv -p /path/to/.../python2.7 blogging     # for example pip install -r /path/to/.../requirements.txt
-    lssitepackages  # optionally, check the currently-installed packages
+    # optionally check the currently-installed packages -- a handy cmd to know
+    #   (this is like 'pip freeze' for this virtualenv)
+    lssitepackages

+A couple of other `virtualenvwrapper` commands that you'll want to know:

+    :::bash
+    workon              # list the existing virtualenvs (also visible at ~/.virtualenv) workon your_venv    # enter the your_venv virtualenv (prompt will change) deactivate          # exit current virtualenv, return to system environment

 # Local project setup

 This part is pretty subjective.
 Ultimately, we're going to have a git repository involved, but I'm actually keeping it above the root of my project tree for now.
-I have a `blog` root directory and am planning to keep e.g. icon and theme directories in there, too.
+I have a `blog` directory at the outer-most level and am planning to keep e.g. icon and theme directories in there, too.
+We'll put the git repository in a `src` directory:

     :::bash
     mkdir -p ~/blog/src